 Diabetes and Hearing Loss

-Yes, says the National Institute of Health (NIH).
-In fact, the NIH has found that hearing loss is twice as common in people with diabetes as it is in those who don't have the disease.
-Also, of the 79 million adults thought to have pre-diabetes, the rate of hearing loss is 30% higher than in those with normal blood sugar.
+A recent study found that hearing loss is twice as common in people with diabetes as it is in those who don't have the disease.
+Also, of the 79 million adults in the U.S. who have prediabetes, the rate of hearing loss is 30 percent higher than in those with normal blood glucose.

-Are you sure?
-For most people, hearing loss happens over time.
-The symptoms can be hard to notice.
-Quite often, family members and friends notice hearing loss before the person experiencing it.
+Since it can happen slowly, the symptoms of hearing loss can often be hard to notice.
+In fact, family members and friends sometimes notice the hearing loss before the person experiencing it.

 What should I do if I suspect a hearing loss?